Rights and objections

 Time limit of objections

-There is a strict 60 day time limit under the law to lodge a valuation objection.
-This period begins on the date you receive your valuation notice.
+There is a strict 60-day time limit to lodge a valuation objection.
+This period begins on the date you receive your valuation notice, except in relation to commercial land where additional information has been requested.

-The Commissioner for ACT Revenue will not accept objections more than 60 days after you receive your rates assessment notice.
+Under the law, the Commissioner for ACT Revenue cannot accept objections after these time limits.
 You must wait until you receive your next annual valuation notice for the opportunity to object.